soderlind/multisite-exporter/README.md

 3. Translate using a tool like Poedit
 4. Save both .po and .mo files to the languages directory

-## License

-This plugin is licensed under the GPL v2 or later.

 ## Debugging